NextCenturyCorporation/itm-evaluation-server/README.md

 ```

 ### Running with docker on separate instances
-To run with TA1 on multiple systems set docker env vars for ADM host, Soartech Host, and ADEPT Host.
+To run with TA1 on multiple systems set docker env vars for ADM host.
 ```bash
 docker run -d -p 8080:8080 --name itm-server itm-server
 ```